Frequently Asked Questions About Mediation

 How long does it take?

 Most mediation cases will take between one and three sessions.
-We meet together for 2-hour sessions.
+We meet together for 2-hour sessions or a time frame that works for you.
 We schedule sessions a week or so apart so that you have time to gather the information you need between appointments.
 If you are both prepared, the mediation process moves quickly.
 Most mediations are rapidly finalized in a few weeks.
-When we meet for our consultation, you will receive an estimate of how long your case may take based on the information you provide to the mediator.
+When we meet for our consultation, you will receive an estimate of the fees and how long your case may take based on the information you provide to the mediator.

 What are the topics?